Chiral excitation flows of a multinode network based on synthetic gauge fields: Chiral flows in multinode networks

-Similarly, the $n$-node chiral flow can also be created in the spin or atomic system by employing the aSGF model with the replacing of operators $\sigma^{-(+)} \rightarrow a^{(\dagger)}$ in Eq.~\eqref{nnodeaSGF}.
+Similarly, the $n$-node chiral flow can also be created in a spin or atomic system by employing the aSGF model by replacing the operators $a^{(\dagger)} \rightarrow \sigma^{-(+)}$ in Eq.~\eqref{nnodeaSGF}.
 As shown in Fig.~\ref{Fig9}(a), we observe chiral dynamics of the spin-up state in the four-node spin-aSGF network.
-If one then flips all the spins, an opposite chiral flow will arise between the network nodes, predicted by TR symmetry, as shown in Fig.~\ref{Fig9}(b).
-However, in contrast to the boson system, the spin-aSGF model does not support multi-excitation chiral flows and only permits the chiral dynamics for a single up or down state.
-In boson-aSGF networks, the unidirectional chiral dynamics exists in each excitation subspace.
-Therefore, it can be utilized to transfer or prepare more complicated entangled states~\cite{Nat.Phys.2019Wang}, such as the GHZ state and the NOON state~\cite{Phys.Rev.A2022Qi}.
+If one then flips all the spins, an opposite chiral flow will arise between the network nodes, predicted by TR symmetry, as shown in Fig.~\ref{Fig9}(b); however, in contrast to the bosonic system, the spin-aSGF model does not support multiexcitation chiral flows and only permits the chiral dynamics for a single up or down state.
+In boson-aSGF networks with multiexcitation, the unidirectional chiral dynamics exists in each excitation subspace.
+Since the Hamiltonian does not contain photon-photon interactions, these excitations do not interact with each other and will display the same chiral motion irrespective of the excitation number.
+Therefore, it can be used to transfer or prepare more complicated entangled states~\cite{Nat.Phys.2019Wang}, such as the Greenberger-Horne-Zeilinger state and the NOON state~\cite{Phys.Rev.A2022Qi}.